P-tuning for sequence classification

 It is challenging to finetune large language models for downstream tasks because they have so many parameters.
 To work around this, you can use prompts to steer the model toward a particular downstream task without fully finetuning a model.
 Typically, these prompts are handcrafted, which may be impractical because you need very large validation sets to find the best prompts.
 P-tuning is a method for automatically searching and optimizing for better prompts in a continuous space.

-💡 Read GPT Understands, Too to learn more about p-tuning.
+đź’ˇ Read to learn more about p-tuning.

-model (but you can also use any of the GPT, OPT, or BLOOM models) with p-tuning on the mrpc
+This guide will show you how to train a model (but you can also use any of the GPT, OPT, or BLOOM models) with p-tuning on the mrpc

-configuration of the GLUE benchmark.
+configuration of the benchmark.

 Before you begin, make sure you have all the necessary libraries installed: